The recycled polyester lining keeps you warm and keeps the Patagonia R1 feeling light.

 You get what you pay for.
 Spend a little more on the front end for the R1, and you will get your money back since you will have this wetsuit for at least 5 years.

 The Patagonia R1 for cool water.
-This wetsuit is specifically designed for a woman and there is plenty of flexibility for those long surf sessions.
+This wetsuit has an easy entry back zip and plenty of flexibility for those long sessions.

 Made for Cool water with 2mm neoprene lined with recycled polyester.